apache/jackrabbit-oak/oak-doc/src/site/markdown/downloads.md

 (https://svn.apache.org/repos/asf/jackrabbit/oak/trunk), or you can [fork them] (https://github.com/apache/jackrabbit-oak) on GitHub.

-See also our [monthly releases](http://jackrabbit.apache.org/downloads.html) on the Jackrabbit download page for slightly more stable versions of the codebase.
+See also our [frequent releases](http://jackrabbit.apache.org/downloads.html) on the Jackrabbit download page for slightly more stable versions of the codebase.